kevinwlu/iot/lesson9/README.md

 # Install the Python 2 PlantUML module on a laptop or Raspberry Pi

-sudo pip install -U plantuml
+sudo pip3 install -U plantuml

 # Run PlantUML to create a sequence diagram in PNG

-python -m plantuml intrusiondetection.uml
+python3 -m plantuml intrusiondetection.uml

 # Install and run GIMP to display a PNG file (Run SSH -Y to enable X11 forwarding as an alternative to VNC Viewer)